 Yield: Yields about 4 dozen 2-inch slice-and-bake cookies

 From this basic recipe you can create dozens of different cookies; see the variations below for different flavors.
-For more texture and flavor, you can also roll logs of raw slice-and-bake dough in finely chopped nuts or coarse sanding sugar before slicing and baking them, or after baking decorate them with either Royal Icing or Basic Glaze and your choice of sprinkles and dragées.
+For more texture and flavor, you can also roll logs of raw slice-and-bake dough in finely chopped nuts or coarse sparkling sugar before slicing and baking them, or after baking decorate them with either Royal Icing or Basic Glaze and your choice of sprinkles and dragées.

 Make Ahead Tips

 You can cover and refrigerate the dough overnight, or freeze the dough log for up to 1 month; thaw in the refrigerator for one hour before slicing and baking.

 Baked, undecorated cookies can be frozen in an airtight container for up to 1 month; thaw in the refrigerator before decorating.

 Decorated cookies can be kept at room temperature for up to 3 days.

 Coffee Dough: Dissolve 1 Tbs. instant espresso or coffee granules in the vanilla paste or extract before adding with the egg.